khakimim/ExelSample-Python-exercise1/README.md

 # ExelSample-Python-exercise1
 How to work with Excel by Python as a beginner

-# ExelSample-Python-exercise1
-How to work with Excel by Python as a beginner

 1. import openpyxl as xl                       ----->"import excel to project

 2. wb = xl.load_workbook("file.xlsx")          ----->"load the file in project"